SPRING and SUMMER, 2021 ACTIVITY – Please check back often for updates.

 How tall, how old, how much carbon does this White Pine store?
 Foresters Kama Ross and Lynn Baker, and arborist Bo Burke will come to answer these questions for 50 kids in two visiting classrooms.
 Bo is going to climb and measure the tree so the kids can calculate the carbon stored themselves.

 We offer programs on stream ecology, the soil food web, and regenerative agriculture.

 Weekly during July and August is our cut flower bouquet program for kids 11 and younger.
-We meet 10-11:30 on Wednesdays at Leo Creek Preserve, cut flowers, arrange them in vases, and deliver to Tendercare patients.
-Tendercare is a short walk from the Preserve.
+We meet 10-11:30 on Wednesdays at Leo Creek Preserve, cut flowers, arrange them in vases, and deliver to MediLodge (formerly Tendercare) patients.
+MediLodge is a short walk from the Preserve.
 Parent involvement is required.
 Advance sign up (two days notice) is recommended.

 SPRING AND FALL

-Leo Creek is participating in the Watershed’s Center creek macro invertebrate sampling, identification, and reporting program.
+Leo Creek is participating in the Watershed’s Center creek macro invertebrate sampling, identification, and reporting program – late spring and mid fall.
 Contact us at firstname.lastname@example.org if you’d like to participate.
 School classes welcome.
-If you’d like to participate in this program, contact us at firstname.lastname@example.org.

 To RSVP or inquire about an upcoming event or volunteering, please fill out the contact form below!